MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - (Q5_9CWTULR-Robin_nano35)     Q5 with 4xTMC2209.

   ## HELP - PROCEDURE - TIPS
-  After the flash, you must **RESET** your printer using the menu or M502, M500 then start a calibration or G33 V3 (5/8 iterations).
+  After the flash, you must **RESET** your printer using the menu or M502,501, M500 then start a calibration.

+  **Perform a Delta Calibration:**
+  - By menu: "Configuration/Delta_Calibration/AutoCalibration"
+  - by terminal: G33 or G33 V3 (5/8 iterations).

   **Tip** (Via a terminal like Pronterface, Octoprint, Repetier, Astroprint,...):